kshedden/muscato/README.md

 ### Muscato (Multi-Genome Scalable Alignment Tool)

-Muscato is a software tool for matching a collection of sequence reads into a collection of target sequences (e.g. gene sequences).
-The approach effectively scales to hundreds of millions of reads and target sequences.
+Muscato is a software tool for matching a collection of read sequences into a collection of target sequences (e.g. gene sequences).
+The approach scales efficiently to hundreds of millions of reads and target sequences.
 A major goal of Muscato is to perform exhaustive multi-mapping, meaning that each read is mapped to as many gene sequences as possible, subject to specified match quality constraints.